Ravindra Maithani

-Justice Ravindra Maithani (born 25 June 1965, in Chamoli district) is an Indian Judge at the High Court of Uttarakhand at Nainital since December 2018.
+Justice Ravindra Maithani (born 25 June 1965, in Chamoli district) is an Indian judge at the High Court of Uttarakhand at Nainital since December 2018.
 He is due to retire not earlier than June 2027.

 Career

 Maithani obtained his Bachelors in Science and Law from Garhwal University at Srinagar, Uttarakhand.
 Thereafter, he joined the Judicial services of the undivided Uttar Pradesh state in 1986 and worked at various district-level courts.
 Maithani has also been Deputy Director of the Institute of Judicial Training Research at Lucknow, a Member of the Uttarakhand Trade Tax Tribunal and an Additional Director at the Uttarakhand Judicial & Legal Academy, Nainital.
 In March 2009, he was appointed the Registrar General of the Uttarakhand High Court post which he was sent to the Supreme Court of India as Registrar in September 2010.
 Maithani was also the Secretary General of the Indian Supreme Court from May 2013 till November 2014.

-A Supreme Court Collegium consisting of Justices Ranjan Gogoi CJI, Madan Lokur and Kurian Joseph recommended his name to the President of India in October 2018 for appointment as a Judge of the Uttarakhand High Court.
-Maithani assumed charge of his office on 3 December 2018.
-The oath was administered to him by Chief Justice Ramesh Ranganathan.
+A Supreme Court Collegium consisting of Justices Ranjan Gogoi CJI, Madan Lokur and Kurian Joseph recommended his name to the President of India in October 2018 for appointment as a judge of the Uttarakhand High Court.
+He was sworn in by Chief Justice Ramesh Ranganathan on 3 December 2018.